 I had three kids when I started writing for money and was a 35-year-old stay-at-home mom with a husband who traveled frequently for long periods of time.
 I loved being a mom more than anything in the world, and I also loved recording every thought in my head while I held my nursing baby during her naptime and her big brothers watched TV nearby.
 Trying to not let Caillou suck out all my brain cells with his whining was a top priority back then.

-We had a little paper in my city called Mother and Child Reunion that was like a regional parenting magazine only smaller and more like a little newspaper.
+We had a little paper in my city called Mother and Child Reunion, which was like a regional parenting magazine only smaller and more like a little newspaper.
 I always found helpful parenting articles in there and wondering if I could offer them something of value.
 In 2006, I submitted a series on how to make money with your kid on your hip.
-They were only used online, and I was too chicken to ask for money.
+They were only used online, and I was too green to ask for money.
 I was just happy to have a writing credit.

 Next up was New Beginnings (La Leche League’s magazine), and I sent off an essay on how much I love having my kids nap on me.
 It ran in the March/April 2007 issue, I got 2 free copies, and I was ecstatic again.